-Non-uniform corrections
+Non-Uniform Corrections

-You can only apply non-uniform corrections to mosaics.
+You can apply non-uniform corrections to mosaics only.
 Non-uniform corrections adjust the color values of specific portions of each mosaic tile.
+Use non-uniform corrections when each tile in a mosaic has similar flaws.
+For example, when one side of each tile is light and the other side is dark.
 When you combine multiple images with similar imperfections, the flaws become very noticeable.
 To correct these patterns across a mosaic, use non-uniform corrections.

-There are three types of non-uniform corrections:
+The following list describes the three types of non-uniform corrections: